 Basic Operation: Backing Up Photos

-The WD My Passport Wireless doesn’t have a screen, and the two LED indicators are pretty basic, so if you’re wanting to confirm that the data imported correctly you’ll need to connect wirelessly and use the app.
+The WD My Passport Wireless doesn’t have a screen, and the two LED indicators are pretty basic, so if you want to confirm that the data imported correctly, you’ll need to connect wirelessly and use the app.

-I tested in downloading a completely full 64GB card, using an Extreme Pro 64GB SDXC.
+I tested downloading a completely full 64GB SD card using an Extreme Pro 64GB SDXC.
 I loaded it fully with Nikon RAW files in the .nef format, each of which was between about 30MB and 75MB.